josevazf/42-Libft/README.md

-# 42 Cursus / Libft
+# 42 Common Core / Libft
 This project is about coding a C library that contains a lot of general purpose functions to be used throughout the course.
 ###
 Most of these funcions already exist on standard C libraries and so this project is about understanding the way these functions work, implementing and learning to use them.